feng-jj/SAC-Project1/README.md

 1. Upon launching the WebApp, you will be directed to an authentication page.
 Enter your username and password to gain access to the dashboard. *(image once complete)*
 2. Once logged in, you will automatically be taken to your team's dashboard. *(image once complete)*
 3. The navigation menu on the left allows you to view the main SAC dashboard as well as any team's dashboard.
 To view a certain dashboard, simply click on the team name in the navigation menu.
-4. In order to input data, click on the "Data Entry" tab in the navigation menu. **(Is the system going to automatically direct users to the appropriate data entry page based on their login credentials?)** *(image once complete)*
+4. In order to input data, click on the "Data Entry" tab in the navigation menu. **(Is the system going to automatically direct users to the appropriate data entry page based on their login credentials?)**
 5. Your team's dashboard should automatically update once you submit new data.
-6. **How to modify data?**

 ## Acknowledgements
 This project used the "Prologue" template from [HTML5 UP](https://html5up.net/)